imroc/vim-go-ide/README.md

 It is a powerful and high efficiently golang IDE with these configuration.You can start to use in miniutes.

 ## Quick install
-Make sure you have go installed and specified GOPATH.Then follow the steps below:
+Make sure you have go and vim installed, and also specified GOPATH.Then follow the steps below:

 1.  git clone https://github.com/imroc/vim-go-ide.git
 2.  copy `.vimrc` to your home directory